 |

-Asked to speak on several
+Asked to speak on several occasions

-questions about
+about :

-- why are the French anti-American
+- why are the French anti-America?

 - the Euro (it was down, now it's